Nazrin Shah of Perak: Sultan of Perak

 On 29 May 2014, he became the 35th Sultan of Perak on the death of his father, Sultan Azlan Shah.
 This marked the first time in almost a century that a father-son inheritance of the throne occurred in Perak.
 It also marked the first time in centuries that the Sultan of Perak was not born in Perak, as Sultan Nazrin was born in Penang.

 He had previously been appointed as the Regent of Perak twice.
 The first time was when his father was elected as the ninth Yang di-Pertuan Agong, where he was regent for five years, from 26 April 1989 to 25 April 1994.
 When his father's health deteriorated in 2008, Sultan Nazrin served again as the Regent from 27 January 2008 until he ascended the throne and became the Sultan of Perak in 2014.

 As the Sultan of Perak, Sultan Nazrin is the Chancellor of the University of Malaya—Malaysia’s oldest university.
 He is also the Colonel-in-Chief of the Malaysian Army's Royal Army Engineers Regiment and Royal Army Medical Corps.

-Deputy Yang di-Pertuan Agong
+Deputy King of Malaysia

-Sultan Nazrin was elected as the Deputy Yang di-Pertuan Agong of Malaysia in the 243th Special Meeting of Conference of Rulers on 14 October 2016.
+Sultan Nazrin was elected as the Deputy Yang di-Pertuan Agong of Malaysia in the 243rd Special Meeting of Conference of Rulers on 14 October 2016.
 The appointment took effect on 13 December 2016.

 In the 251st Special Meeting of the Conference of Rulers, Al-Sultan Abdullah of Pahang was elected as the 16th Yang di-Pertuan Agong while Sultan Nazrin was re-elected as the Deputy Yang di-Pertuan Agong for a new 5-year term effective on 31 January 2019.
 His regency as acting king ended at midnight on 31 January 2019.

 Sultan Nazrin was re-elected as the Deputy Yang di-Pertuan Agong in the 263rd Special Meeting of the Conference of Rulers.
 He works alongside the newly elected 17th Yang di-Pertuan Agong, Sultan Ibrahim of Johor, effective 31 January 2024.